 (v) 15% for copyright royalties; and

-(vi) 0% for advertising services rendered from abroad as well as for the use of internet services, provided that the Chilean payor is an SME, i.e., an enterprise with average annual revenues of 100,000 development units (approximately US$3.4 million) over the previous three taxable years.
+(vi) 0% for advertising services rendered from abroad as well as for the use of internet services, provided the Chilean payor is an SME, i.e., an enterprise with average annual revenue of 100,000 development units (approximately US$3.4 million) over the previous three taxable years.
 For purposes of calculating the 100,000 development unit threshold, the enterprise must also include the revenues generated by its related parties.
 The additional tax exemption on the payment does not apply if the nonresident recipient of the payment is a resident in a jurisdiction that is viewed as having a preferential tax regime; in that case, the additional tax must be levied but at a rate of 20%.

 5. Capital Gains